bredamatt/cardano-notes/revealjs/Governance/governance.md

 ### Funding Proposals vs Cardano Improvement Proposals

-Cardano's governance system consists of:
+Cardano's governance system is centred on a collective decision making process which is meant to solve which future projects to support.
+However, there are indeed two different governing bodies:
 - The Cardano community (decentralized)
 - The Cardano Foundation (more centralized)

-The first caveat we discovered was that there are two different types of proposals in the Cardano ecosystem:
+Each of these governing bodies focus on different types of proposals in the Cardano ecosystem, namely:
 - Cardano Improvement Proposals (CIPs), and
 - Funding Proposals (FP)

 The CIPs are entirely managed by the Cardano Foundation, whereas solely FPs are eligible for the community to decide upon.
-This indicates that there is to some degree an aspect of centralization remaining in Cardano's governance system, at least the protocol layer.
-It has been mentioned, nevertheless that eventually, CIPs will also be governed by the community, but it is unclear when.
+This indicates that there is to some degree an aspect of centralization remaining in Cardano's governance system, at least the implementation of Cardano's blockchain layer.

+It has been mentioned that CIPs will also be governed by the community, but it is unclear when.
 Regardless of the truthfulness of the latter statement, it is near impossible to claim that the decision to make CIPs subject to public voting is made in a decentralized manner.
-This being said, we have to restrict the analysis of the governance process to FPs accordingly.
+Because most of the documentation related to Cardano's governance framework targets FPs, we focus our analysis on the governance process used by the Cardano community.

-### Proposals
+### Funding Proposals

-To contribute to the sustainable evolution of the Cardano ecosystem, community members are eligible to submit proposals.
-These proposals represents projects to be built on top of the Cardano blockchain.
+To contribute to the sustainable evolution of the Cardano ecosystem, community members are eligible to submit funding proposals.
+These proposals represents projects to be built on top of the Cardano blockchain, and generally to be funded by the collective treasury (more on this below).

-Generally, all system participants may have ideas about how the system should evolve, but not all of them may know what is in their best interest.
-Nevertheless, one would argue, that as a participant in a system, one immediately has "skin-in-the-game" in that system since it directly effects the person's utility.
+Generally, all system participants may have ideas about how the system should evolve, but not all of them may know what is in the ecosystem's best interest.
+Additionally, not all funding proposals may be in the best interst of the community.

 The most obvious incentive for community members to participate in the Cardano ecosystem is to make the Cardano ecosystem better.
-What this "better" implies, however, is not very clear.
-The most obvious definition would be "better in such a way that the underlying native token of Cardano, namely ADA, surges in value", thereby increasing the financial position of the community member.
-There may be purely altruistic motives, or community members with an interest in solving difficult enginereering problems (we do not exclude such participants here).

-As we learned from the collective decision making games in class, even if on the average it is rational to contribute to common good, there are occassions where it is more rational to deviate.
-Here, rationality implies making a decision that maximizes the decision maker's utilit y rather than that of the collective.
-This is also important to take into consideration, when considering the extent to which the good of the community has a positive impact on the individual's utility.
-In a Blockchain scenario, the most common binder between an individual actor, and the community itself, is its underlying token.
-Hence, any person deciding to join the commuinity may have good intentions, but may nevertheless face a scenario where it is more beneficial to deviate, such as for example disrupting a positive project, when a short position on the tokens value exists. ...But, because stake in the system is relative to the amount of ADA tokens a particular community member holds, it would arguably make the most sense that there are financial incentives at play, and that these financial incentives prevent adversarial behavior.
+What this "better" implies, however, is not very clear, as highlighted by the function $\lambda$ above, which could potentially leave room for obfuscating malintent.

+As we learned from the collective decision making games in class, even if on the average it is rational to contribute to the common good when you participate in the community for a long periodof time, it is not necessarily the case that all participants want to participate forever.
+Also, as in any collective society, selfish interests may lead to conflicting interest between community members, which by nature leads to suboptimal collective outcomes.
+Therefore, one may argue that any good governance system has to make sure that the collective good provides enough utility for each individual on the average to be incentivized to participate in order to satisfy the sustainability of participation criteria.

 ### Is the treasury system implemented?

 A core question we tried to answer was the extent to which the treasury system is implemented.
 According to the [Treasury system paper](https://eprint.iacr.org/2018/435.pdf), Cardano's Voltaire release will contain its implementation.
-Currently, however, there exists a publicly available governance interface, namely [Project Catalyst](https://projectcatalyst.org/), an online platform where community members can learn about how to come up with their own proposals, vote, and assess proposal accordingly.
-This looks very similar to the ideas discussed in the academic paper.
+Currently, however, there exists a publicly available governance interface, namely [Project Catalyst](https://projectcatalyst.org/).
+This is an online platform where community members can learn about how to come up with their own proposals, vote, and assess proposals accordingly.
+This looks very similar to the ideas discussed in the academic paper, but there appeared to be a few discrepencies.
+As such, we decided to base our analysis on the paper rather than Project Catalyst.

-It was important for us to see how easy it was to sign up to, and participate in the Cardano Community.
-We were surprised that there was not a perfect mapping between the paper and Catalyst.
-However, we signed up to Project Catalyst as a standard user so we could evaluate the governance system's practicalities in more detail.
-Signing up was quite straightforward, as we just signed up with an email address.
+Still, it was important for us to see how easy it was to sign up to and participate in the Cardano Community to assess the extent to which suffrage is solved for the Blockchain governance system.
+Therefore, we signed up to Project Catalyst as a standard user so we could evaluate the governance system's practicalities in more detail.

-Unfortunately, we were unable to propose a new project because the deadline had passed, but there was a well-defined interface for doing so, and we quickly found out the different stages/rounds from project ideation to funding a particular "governance round" consists of.
-It is also worthwhile mentioning that there is a term called "Campaigns" which represents group of proposals with a common theme.
-Proposals must belong to a particular campaign accordingly.
+Unfortunately, we were unable to propose a new project because the deadline had passed, but there was a well-defined interface for doing so, and we quickly found out the different stages/rounds from project ideation to funding a particular "governance round" (as Catalyst calls it) consists of.

 The rounds defined on Catalyst's platform were: